 Hitachi High-Tech has automated the charge correction process with a cutting-edge software solution, so calculations now take only a matter of seconds.
 But the software doesn’t just save melting time; it can bring a range of other benefits to foundries.

 No more calculators and no more excel spreadsheets.
 Just quick, precise analysis and clear instructions on how to correct the composition of the melt.
-By accessing the Hitachi High-Tech GRADE Database which has up-to-date data on over 340,000 metal grades, your OES can automatically compare the analysis with the grade specs to ensure your charge corrections get the best results as fast as possible to guarantee melt quality.
+By accessing the Hitachi High-Tech GRADE Database which has up-to-date data on over 350,000 metal grades, your OES can automatically compare the analysis with the grade specs to ensure your charge corrections get the best results as fast as possible to guarantee melt quality.
+We offer a free 60-day trial of the GRADE Database.

 As well as making all the necessary calculations in a matter of seconds, Adjcalc can help reduce the costs of the charge correction process.